113ll3/Ibmclouddocscli/reference/ibmcloud/cli_hardware.md

 {:tip: .tip}
 {:codeblock: .codeblock}

-# Creating and working with bare metal servers
+# Creating and working with bare metal servers (ibmcloud sl hardware)
 {: #sl-manage-bare-metal}

 {{site.data.keyword.baremetal_long}} are single-tenant physical servers that provide you performance and control with low-level access to the hardware resources.
 Bare metal servers provide the raw horsepower you demand for your processor-intensive and disk I/O-intensive workloads.
 These servers come with the most complete package of standard features and services.